RuiMSMelo/spotify-clone/README.md

+# Spotify Clone
-# A simple Spotify Clone with a backend and with a working authentication
+A simple Spotify Clone with a backend and with a working authentication Auth, Search and Player
-Auth
-Search
-Player